Home » Blog » Right of Redemption Georgia: Know Your Legal Options

 Redemption Period Explained

 The timeline to act is limited.
-You must typically redeem your property within one year from the foreclosure sale, although exceptions can apply based on the details of your case.
+You must typically redeem your property within the first year from the foreclosure sale, although exceptions can apply based on the details of your case.
+After the first year has elapsed, notice of foreclosure must be published once a week for four consecutive weeks in the local newspaper.
+When redeeming the property, the redemption price may include a percentage premium calculated for each fraction of a year or part thereof after the sale.
 Acting promptly after the sale can help protect your opportunity to restore ownership.

 Eligibility for Redemption

 Eligibility depends on whether your foreclosure sale aligns with Georgia’s redemption criteria.
+Under Georgia law, only those entitled to redeem—such as the owner, a creditor, or anyone with an interest in or lien on the property—may exercise the statutory right of redemption.
+Only certain homeowners qualify for this right based on specific circumstances outlined in state law.
 First, the sale price must be lower than your home’s fair market value.
-If this applies, you’ll need to reimburse the buyer for the purchase price, reasonable interest, and additional costs they incurred maintaining the property.
+If this applies, you’ll need to reimburse the buyer by paying the full sale price plus reasonable interest and any additional allowable costs they incurred maintaining the property.

 Legal Steps to Redeem a Foreclosed Property